kpyale/PricePoint/README.md

 # PricePoint Technical Report

+## Overview

+The purpose of PricePoint is to determine the most revenue made based on renovations or changes made to the property in a short period of time i.e. < three years.

 ## Data Acquistions

 The data utilized for this project came from the Metropolitan Regional Information System.
 The data warehouse contains a record for every piece of property sold in the states of Washington, D.C., Virgina, Maryland, Delaware, and Pennsylvania since 1998.